Transparent supply chains in e-commerce: Distributed order management with neuland

 More satisfied end customers thanks to transparent, flexible fulfillment processes

-Together with Douglas, neuland has implemented a modern order management system - a Distributed Order Management System, or OMS for short.
-This system helps to process orders easily and smoothly between various logistics service providers and the Douglas store software.
+The newly developed OMS is a seamless experience from online shop side.
+At all times the logistics module yields reliable information ensuring stock info across multiple channels and warehouses.
 This ensures that all orders reach customers on time and in full.
-The OMS also forms a standardized logistics interface between the store and logistics providers.
+The OMS also forms a standardized interface between the store and logistics providers.
 This makes it easier for Douglas to connect new warehouses.

-"Together with neuland, we have developed the OMS to meet our diverse requirements in the omnichannel sector and strengthen our competitive advantages.
-We can rely on neuland as a development partner with great expertise in implementation."
+"Together with neuland, we have developed the OMS to meet our omnichannel requirements and strengthen our competitive advantage. neuland has been an excellent and reliable development partner and showed great expertise during the project."

 Transparent supply chains and smooth processing

-Our customers must always have an overview of their supply chains, and the end customer expects to receive all important information about the order immediately.
-This transparency covers the entire supply chain - from purchase to acceptance of the goods.
-The return route of the parcel is also tracked for returns.
-"We make sure that the orders actually reach the customers," says Achim Grimm (software developer and architect), summarizing the project.
+Our customers need to have insight into their supply chain in order to inform their customers about order status and changes to the order as soon as possible.
+Accurate estimates therefore require transparency – from purchase to acceptance of the goods.
+And should there be a return by a customer, this needs to be covered, too.
+"We make sure that orders actually reach the customers," says Achim Grimm (software developer and architect), summarizing the project.

 Improved omnichannel capabilities

-With our enhanced omnichannel capabilities, orders can also be processed in stores if they were placed online.
-Omnichannel here means that sales and fulfillment are seamless between online and offline channels.
+With the enhanced omnichannel capabilities of the new OMS, orders can now be processed in stores if they were placed online.
+There is a seamless experience between online and in-store ordering and fulfilment – something that customers come to expect from Douglas.
 The new OMS improves transparency in the supply chain and processes are better controlled.
 This significantly reduces complexity in the online store and reporting.

 More flexibility in order processing